ApiLogicServer/Docs/docs/Tutorial-Agile.md

 You can use an existing database, or create a new one with ChapGPT or your database tools.

-For this Tutorial, to get a simple customers/orders database, [click here](https://github.com/ApiLogicServer/ai_customer_orders/blob/main/database/db.sqlite).
+For this Tutorial, to get a simple customers/orders database, [click here](https://github.com/ApiLogicServer/ApiLogicServer-src/blob/main/tests/test_databases/ai-created/ai_customer_orders.sqlite){:target="_blank" rel="noopener"}.

 &nbsp;